adambard/learnxinyminutes-docs/c.html.markdown

 /******************************* Header Files **********************************

-Header files are an important part of c as they allow for the connection of c source files and can simplify code and definitions by separating them into separate files.
+Header files are an important part of C as they allow for the connection of C source files and can simplify code and definitions by separating them into separate files.

-Header files are syntactically similar to c source files but reside in ".h" files.
-They can be included in your c source file by using the precompiler command #include "example.h", given that example.h exists in the same directory as the c file.
+Header files are syntactically similar to C source files but reside in ".h" files.
+They can be included in your C source file by using the precompiler command #include "example.h", given that example.h exists in the same directory as the C file.
 */

 /* A safe guard to prevent the header from being defined too many times.
 This */